 - only cooking for one? –> try my single-serving recipes!

-- want to get updates whenever I post something new? –> subscribe and get a free printable!
+- want to get updates whenever I post something new? –> subscribe and get a free recipe ebook!

 - looking to cook something easy for dinner tonight –> try any of these quick, easy and simple dinners!